codeclimate/codeclimate-rubocop/config/contents/lint/shadowing_outer_local_variable.md

-This cop checks for the use of local variable names from an outer scope in block arguments or block-local variables.
+Checks for the use of local variable names from an outer scope in block arguments or block-local variables.
 This mirrors the warning given by `ruby -cw` prior to Ruby 2.6:
 "shadowing outer local variable - foo".